Open to master’s students in Psychology.

-Strengths and weaknesses of these designs and methods will be discussed, as well as the standards of conducting and reporting these types of research.
+Strengths and weaknesses of these designs and methods will be discussed.
 The course also addresses relevant issues regarding research ethics and scientific integrity.
 At the end of this course, students will be able to identify strengths and weaknesses of published neuropsychological research and formulate suggestions for improvement.
 It also offers the opportunity to further explore personal affinity with research, which helps preparing for career choices.

-Gain knowledge of research designs and methods typically used in clinical neuropsychology and learn to reflect upon their strengths and weaknesses;
+can review research designs and methods typically used in clinical neuropsychology and reflect upon their strengths and weaknesses;

-Learn to assess relevance of research papers for possible integration in clinical practice.
+assess the relevance of research papers for possible integration in clinical practice.

 Mode of instruction

 All literature (book chapters, plus relevant articles as mentioned in the yearly-updated reading list on Brightspace), as well as the contents of the lectures will be part of the exam.
-Students will have to receive a 5.0 or higher for the MC and for the essay questions.
-The average grade should be 5.5 or higher.
+The grade should be 5.5 or higher.

 The Institute of Psychology follows the policy of the Faculty of Social and Behavioural Sciences to systematically check student papers for plagiarism with the help of software.
 All students are required to take and pass the Scientific Integrity Test with a score of 100% in order to learn about the practice of integrity in scientific writing.
 Students are given access to the quiz via a module on Brightspace.
 Disciplinary measures will be taken when fraud is detected.
 Students are expected to be familiar with and understand the implications of this fraud policy.